NYUAD-IM/artintel/Projects.md

 - You can incorporate the visual output into a larger work, e.g. website, printed image, interactive program or use the output of the machine learning algorithm as source material for your creative process (e.g. generate images and then further manipulate them)
-- The work must make a creative or critical statement (not just make simple use of the tools)
+- The work must make a creative or critical statement (it must do more than just use AI tools, it has to make a statement or provoke some questions)
 - Some ideas:
   - create a series of related images using style transfer and present them on a website
   - generate the description of an using GPT-2 and then draw it yourself